SherryLabs/sherry-sdk/README.md

 A powerful TypeScript SDK for building interactive Web3 mini-apps that can be embedded within social media posts and platforms.
 Transform any post into an interactive dApp that allows users to swap tokens, vote on proposals, mint NFTs, and more - all without leaving their social media feed.

+> **🆕 Recent Updates**: Enhanced support for the `'sender'` keyword in both Transfer and Blockchain actions, allowing automatic resolution to the user's address at runtime.

 ## Features

 - **Multi-chain Support**: Ethereum, Avalanche, Celo, Base, and more